 top of page

-My current work is centred around collecting and reinterpreting everyday waste materials and overlooked items.
-I transform these objects through painting and crochet, exaggerating their forms and changing their appearance to shift how they are perceived.
-By isolating and distorting these objects, I aim to remove them from their original context and present them as something more intentional and visually significant.
+I collect and reinterpret waste materials, transforming them through painting and crochet.
+By exaggerating their forms and altering their surfaces, I remove them from their original context and present them as something more intentional and visually significant

 IMG_7900_edited.jpg